 ix. pore-number & pore-size

 The pores in the outer membrane have various alterations which can be made to them.
-The pore-size slider decides how wide each pore is, it is measured in pixels.
-The pore-number slider allows us to change how many pores are present iis segmentn the membrane.
-These will be poresspaced an equal distance apart.
-Both of these properties allow us to predict how the cell could work if the pores have different surface area or if more were present in this area, respectively.
+The pore-size slider decides how wide each pore is and is measured in number of patches.
+The pore-number slider allows us to change how many pores are present in this segment of the cell.
+These pores are spaced an equal distance apart.
+Both of these properties allow us to predict how the cell could potentially work if the pores have different surface areas or if more were present in this area.

-Upon the binding of microcystin to PP1 purple crosses are formed called complexes.
-These cannot leave the cell or enter the cytoplasm.
-The rolling over from top to bottom can occur to represent complexes from other sections of the cell.
+Upon the binding of microcystin to PP1, the red circles representing PP1 become purple crosses called complexes.
+These represent the used PP1 molecules which has bound to a microcystin molecule.
+These cannot leave the cell or enter the cytoplasm but roll over from top to bottom and vice versa.

 2. Switches